Why chill out?

 - Fainting and weakness

 - Skin may be cool, moist, and pale

 - Breathing will be fast and shallow

 If heat exhaustion is untreated, it may progress to heat stroke.
-Seek medical attention immediately if symptoms are severe, or if the victim has heart problems or high blood pressure.
+Seek medical attention immediately if symptoms are severe, or if the person has heart problems or high blood pressure.

-Otherwise, help the victim to cool off, and seek medical attention if symptoms worsen or last longer than 1 hour.
+Otherwise, help the person to cool off, and seek medical attention if symptoms worsen or last longer than one hour.

 Cooling measures that may be effective include the following:

 - A cool shower, bath, or sponge bath

 - An air-conditioned environment